Meet the BMB Ombuds

 Apart from the BMB ombuds, one may choose to meet any of the Eberly College of Science ombuds*, in case consulting someone outside the department makes more sense to the individual.

-Any issue may be brought to the attention of the ombudsperson.
-They can help develop strategies , clarify interests and goals , and identify other resources at the university that may be available to assist in certain situations.
-It is also important to note that speaking to the ombudsperson does not constitute notice to the university.
+The function of the ombuds is to provide a safe and informal environment for individuals to discuss problems and issues outside of formal channels.
+Any issue may be brought to the attention of the ombuds.
+The ombud? can help develop strategies , clarify interests and goals , and identify other resources at the university that may be available to assist in certain situations.
+It is also important to note that speaking to the ombuds does not constitute notice to the university.

 The ombuds do not have the power to change rules or polices ; and will disclose only information that they is required to as mandated reporters (crimes , harassment).
 They are there to help identify options and strategies available to the individual.